 What are the recommended tools needed to kill the mold

-- Use a cotton swab and a tissue paper
+- Use a cotton swabs and a tissue paper

 - Clean clothes and sponge